ixjf/MSIRGB/README.md

  1. Download the [latest release](https://github.com/ixjf/MSIRGB/releases/latest).
  2. Install [VC Redist 2017 x64](https://aka.ms/vs/15/release/vc_redist.x64.exe).
  3. Run the command line as administrator (the tool requires such privileges to load a kernel driver needed to access the hardware).
  4. Run MSIRGB.exe with the command `MSIRGB.exe -h`.
 That should present all available commands.
 To see options for LED configuration, run `MSIRGB.exe config -h`.

+ You can:
+ - Disable the LEDs, by running `MSIRGB.exe disable`.
+ - Change LED colour (there are 4 different values for colour, hardware implemented, which the chip loops through every x time, whose value is set by the -d option).
+ - Set LED breathing mode enabled/disabled. (turns on/off smoothly)
+ - Set LED flashing mode enabled/disabled. (turns on/off instantly)
+ - Set step duration. (as I said above, the -d option)
+ - Set channels inverted.
+ - Enable some fade-in effect that I ported over from [@nagisa/msi-rgb](https://github.com/nagisa/msi-rgb) but which only works with certain boards.
+(There are other effects, but those also seem to work only on some boards)
-To disable the LEDs, run `MSIRGB.exe disable`.
-To run any command with an unsupported motherboard, run `MSIRGB.exe --ignore-check <command>`.
-Here's an example:
+ - Run any command with an unsupported motherboard, with `MSIRGB.exe --ignore-check <command>`.

+ Here's an example for changing LED config (sets colour to 0xffee11, flashing mode disabled, step duration set to max, breathing mode enabled): `MSIRGB.exe config 0xffee11 0xffee11 0xffee11 0xffee11 -f0 -d511 -b`

 # How to build
- 1. Install Visual Studio 2017 (any version) with C++ desktop development tools.
-The project is currently set to use the Windows 10 SDK from build 17663, but it should work with any other version.
+ 1. Install Visual Studio 2017 (any edition) with C++ desktop development tools.
+The project is currently set to use the Windows 10 SDK build 17663, but it should work with any other.
  2. Open the solution (MSIRGB.sln)
  3. Select debug/release target & build.